NUISANCEMC/docker-client/README.md

 - You should be able to see all the files inside your mount point from the starting working directory of the container.

+### Run Instructions
+First setup the docker-client environement by sourcing the setup.sh script.
+`$ source setup.sh

+Setting up NUISANCE docker client.

+Client Tag    : nuisancemc/nuisanceclient
+Version Tag   : :latest
+Mount Point   : /Users/patrickstowell/NUISANCEMC/
+Mount Options :
+Run Command   : 'nuisanceclient'

+`

+To use the docker container you should place any files required inside the $NUISANCE_MOUNT point you defined in the setup script before you run the container.
+`$ cp mygeniefile.root $NUISANCE_MOUNT/`

+Once you are happy that the required files are located in that folder you can run the container using the alias `$ nuisanceclient`

+You should be able to see the files you copied to the $NUISANCE_MOUNT area.
+`
+$ ls $PWD/
+/Users/patrickstowell/NUISANCEMC/mygeniefile.root
+`

+NUISANCE is already setup when you log in so you can use any of the standard applications.
+`
+$ which nuiscomp /NUISANCEMC/nuisance/v2r6/build/Linux/bin/nuiscomp
+$ nuisflat -i GENIE:mygeniefile.root -n 100000 -f GenericFlux -o flatgeniefile.root
+`